 - Be genuine.
 The key to a great wedding card message is to write from the heart.
 To avoid your sentiments feeling awkward or forced, don’t add quotes or lines that you wouldn’t actually say in person.

 - Write the card to the couple as a unit.
-The wedding card should be to the couple as a pair—not just a personal note to the individual you know best.
-It’s their wedding day as a couple, so your message should address them both.
+The wedding card should be to the couple as a pair, not just a personal note to the individual you know best.
+It’s their wedding day as a couple, so your wedding congratulations should address both the groom and bride.